rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Useful to examine the expected file count, Backup size, and optionally a filelist.
 From `bconsole commands <https://docs.bareos.org/TasksAndConcepts/BareosConsole.html#console-commands>`_.

 .. code-block:: bash

-    estimate job=backup-tuxlap
+    *estimate job=backup-tuxlap

-- Adding `listing` to the above command requests what files are to be backed-up
+- Adding `listing` to the above command requests additional output of what files are to be backed-up.
 - Adding `level=Incremental` or `level=Differential` will set the type of backup to be estimated.